These steps can help you to achieve qualified teacher status (QTS), which you need to teach in many primary and secondary schools in England.

 You can apply for tuition fee and maintenance loans, even if you already have a student loan.

-If you're interested in teaching certain subjects, you might be able to get up to £30k tax-free to support you while you're training.
+If you're interested in teaching certain subjects, you might be able to get a tax-free bursary or scholarship of up to £31k to support you while you're training.
 This money does not have to be paid back.

 Consider getting experience